In a recent email, I was asked what kind of tennis drills or games I prefer to apply in my classes…

 10. Lob Over Net Player – tactical and court positioning drill/game.

-11. Moving Up and Down – role of players in doubles; court coverage and competitive play.
+11. Moving Up and Down – the role of players in doubles; court coverage and competitive play.

 Certified Tennis Coach